BuilderIO/builder/packages/utils/README.md

 This component will update to fetch product data browser side by category chosen in the Builder editor.
 But if you want this to render server side you need `props.data` to be passed with the needed data on render.

-To accomplish thisk, you can use `getAsyncProps`.
+To accomplish this, you can use `getAsyncProps`.

 Here is a usage example with Next.js: